MatrixAINetwork/MATRIX_docs/ENGLISH_DOCS/MATRIX_Blockchain_Explorer/Guide_to_Blockchain_Explorer.md

 ### Block Search

 Information on all blocks—from the genesis block to all current blocks—can be found on this page, including block height, its previous and next blocks and the corresponding miners.
-You can also use the search bar to search by other information
+You can also use the search bar to search by other criteria, such as, address, BlockNum, TxHash, etc.

 ![](https://i.imgur.com/9RKx2kD.png)